How to export or move fish for human consumption from the UK.

 Check with the NEAFC to find out how much notice you need to give before landing.
 This will vary depending on the country you’re exporting to and how your product is presented.

-Return rejected fish exports to GB from the EU
+Return rejected fish exports to Great Britain from the EU

-If your consignment of fish is rejected at an EU BCP, you may be able to return the goods to GB.
+If your consignment of fish is rejected at an EU BCP, you may be able to return the goods to Great Britain.
 This will depend on the reason it was rejected at the BCP.

 The EU may reject or confiscate your fish export if: